 “Healthy communities encompass all age groups.”

-Paula Gardner, Associate Professor Brock University
+Pauli Gardner, Associate Professor Brock University

-Paula Gardner, Associate Professor in Brock University’s Faculty of Applied Health Sciences, met with leaders from the Niagara Region Age-friendly Community Initiative, Niagara Region Public Health and Niagara Regional Housing (NRH) to propose the idea for the Through Their Eyes project in 2014.
+Pauli Gardner, Associate Professor in Brock University’s Faculty of Applied Health Sciences, met with leaders from the Niagara Region Age-friendly Community Initiative, Niagara Region Public Health and Niagara Regional Housing (NRH) to propose the idea for the Through Their Eyes project in 2014.
 The organizations’ responses were extremely positive, each seeing the value this project would add to their work and help bridge the gap between the two generations.

 Through Their Eyes is a hands-on community-based project dedicated to examining the age-friendliness of local communities in the Niagara Region.
 As an integral part of the Applied Health Sciences course “Developing Healthy Communities” at Brock University, students are assigned partners to conduct field research together over the duration of the term.